saib-poorna/Recipes_Reviews_Data_Analysis/README.md

 In the merged dataset, `recipes_merged`, we filled all rating of 0 with np.NaN.
 We did this because the 0 rating maybe due to a reviewer leaving an empty review.
 In filling empty reviews with np.NaN it will remove those values from our analysis.
 If a recipe was actually bad enough to have someone rate it 0 stars, we are assuming it would also have 1 or 2 star ratings, and so we would still know if it was a bad rating.

 We found the average rating per recipe as a series by grouping by `recipe_id` and getting the `rating` column and aggregating it by the mean.
 We then turned this series into a dataframe in order to left merge it with `recipes_merged` dataframe.
-The final dataset was called `recipes` and the first couple of rows are shown below.
+The final dataset was called `recipes`, and contained a column of average ratings titled `avg_rating`.
+The first couple of rows are shown below.

 | name                                 |   recipe_id |   minutes |   contributor_id | submitted   | tags                                                                                                                                                                                                                        | nutrition                                    |   n_steps | steps                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                              | description                                                                                                                                                                                                                                                                                                                                                                       | ingredients                                                                                                                                                                    |   n_ingredients |          user_id | date       |   rating | review                                                                                                                                                                                                                                                                                                                                           |   avg_rating |
 |:-------------------------------------|------------:|----------:|-----------------:|:------------|:----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|:---------------------------------------------|----------:|:-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|:----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|:-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|----------------:|-----------------:|:-----------|---------:|:-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|-------------:|